alopez/alopez.github.com/join.md

 because their interests are unclear.)
 Read more about the application process [here](http://www.ed.ac.uk/informatics/postgraduate/apply)

+### Self-funded students

+If you have full funding from a fellowship that will pay for your tuition and a living stipend, that's great!
+The purpose of your fellowship is to enable you to pursue your intellectual interests, and if we have interests in common, I'm happy to discuss them with you.
+Having a fellowship makes admissions easier because it isn't contingent on funding, but it is still crucial that we have mutual research interests.

+I do not take self-funded PhD students who pay out of their own pockets.
+This would be unethical on at least two counts: (1) it gives unequal access; and (2) the university benefits from the labor of PhD students through their research and publications, and PhD students should be paid for this.

+Practically, this means that we only offer admission to students we can fund, or who are able to obtain a fellowship.
+I am acutely aware that this means that I can't work with many good applicants, but I will not make exceptions.

+### When to apply

 **I only review applications in winter admissions cycle.
-For a September start, apply by the second week of December in the preceding year.** That is not a hard deadline, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).  **I cannot advise you on your chances of admission**, which depend on factors outside my control.
+For a September start, apply by the second week of December in the preceding year.** That is not a hard deadline, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).

+### Chances of admission

+**I cannot advise you on your chances of admission**, which depend on factors outside my control, and also outside of your control.
+Graduate admissions is a very stochastic process, so I advise you to apply widely.

 ## Prospective MSc, MScR, or MPhil students

-In brief: do not contact me if you are applying for one of these degrees, because I have no influence over who is admitted or whether they will work with me.
+In brief: **do not contact me** if you are applying for one of these degrees, because I have no influence over who is admitted or whether they will work with me.